jitinnair1/gradfolio/_projects/4_project.md

 ~~~

 (which makes copying & pasting easier).
 You can optionally mark the
-delimited block for Pandoc to syntax highlight it:
+delimited block for Pandoc to syntax highlight it by specifying the languagae after the start of a block (e.g. `~~~python`) which would look like :

 ~~~python
 import time